Nagelfar/RestaurantKata/services/Readme.md

 ## Viewing all service documentations

-To view all service documentaion in one document use the following command
+To view all service documentation in one document use the following command

     docker run -it --rm \
         -p 8080:80 \